marius-test/python_selenium_automation/README.md

 - ChromeDriver and GeckoDriver paths are hardcoded; update PATH variables to match your local setup.
 - Scripts use explicit and implicit waits to handle page load timing.
-- This was my first Selenium learning project and helped me build a solid foundation for more advanced automation work.
+- This project served as a solid foundation for advancing my expertise in Selenium automation.